What Is A Normal Blood Sugar Level And How To Keep It Normal

 Your diet provides a major role in developing prediabetes.
 Foods high in sugar content can contribute to developing the condition.
 It’s best to consume fruits and vegetables that taste sweet, with little to no sugar, if you want to eat sweet foods.

 Becoming overweight or obese is a major risk factor for prediabetes.
-The fatty your tissues become, especially those located between the skin and muscles in your abdominal area, more resistant your cells are to insulin.
-Your waist size is an indicator of insulin resistance.
-Men and women who have a waistline of more than 40 and 35 inches, respectively, have a higher risk of insulin resistance.
+The fatty your tissues become, especially those located between the skin and muscles in your abdominal area, more resistant your cells are to Fat Storing Hormone.
+Your waist size is an indicator of Fat Storing Hormone resistance.
+Men and women who have a waistline of more than 40 and 35 inches, respectively, have a higher risk of Fat Storing Hormone resistance.

 How to Avoid Prediabetes and Normalize Blood Sugar